Kayak Weeki Wachee Springs

 Weeki Wachee

-One unique thing about kayaking Weeki Wachee is that it’s old school.
+One unique aspect of kayaking at Weeki Wachee is that it’s an old-school experience.
 Think Huckleberry Finn, and you’ll know where I am going with this.

-When you start from the top, you will pass canal communities.
-However, once you reach Roger’s Park and continue south, you will enter a region populated by mostly native locals.
+When you start from Rogers Park, you will pass canal communities going upstream against the flow.
+This section is primarily populated by residents and tourists renting homes on the river.
 The spring is stunning, but the Weeki Wachee River is just as beautiful.

-Most homes along the Weeki Wachee River are old fishing cabins converted or with additions.
-There are plenty of newer two-story homes, but the old one-story ones maintain the old-fashioned vibe of the area.
+Most homes along the Weeki Wachee River are old fishing cabins that have been converted or have additions.
+There are plenty of newer two-story homes, but the old one-story ones maintain the area’s old-fashioned vibe.

 Weeki Wachee River Homes